 Justin Leidwanger is an Assistant Professor in the Department of Classics and Director of the Maritime Archaeology Lab at Stanford University.
 He received his PhD in the graduate group in the Art and Archaeology of the Mediterranean World at the University of Pennsylvania in 2011.
 Over the past decade, he has been involved in fieldwork and museum-based research on land and in the waters off Cyprus, Turkey, Italy, and elsewhere.
 His studies focus on the role of seaborne commerce in the organization of the Roman economy.
 This experience in maritime archaeology led to his engagement with issues of ethical preservation and stewardship of underwater cultural heritage, as well as museum-building, education, and outreach in maritime communities around the Mediterranean and beyond.
 On these topics he has delivered presentations and published several recent articles, as well as co-organized panels and workshops with the Penn Cultural Heritage Center.

-Mr. Sarmento is Tribal Historic Preservation Officer for the Buena Vista Rancheria of Me-Wuk Indians.
-He grew up listening to family stories about his Shasta ancestry and now studies the Shasta language as a doctoral student in the Native American Studies Program at the University of California, Davis.
+Dr. Sarmento is the Executive Director of the Cultural Resources Division for the Shingle Springs Band of Miwok Indians.
+He grew up listening to family stories about his Shasta ancestry and studied the Shasta language as a doctoral student in the Native American Studies Program at the University of California, Davis.
 He worked directly with (now deceased) linguist Dr. Shirley Silver (Sonoma State University).
-Previously, he was the Cultural Resources Manager for the Yocha Dehe Wintun Nation and the executive director of the Native American Language Center at the University of California, Davis and the project coordinator for the J. P. Harrington Database Project, which has assisted numerous scholars and California Native communities in transcribing and understanding the ethnographic and linguistic materials collected by J. P. Harrington.
+Previously, he was the Tribal Historic Preservation Officer for the Buena Vista Rancheria of Me-Wuk Indians and the Cultural Resources Manager for the Yocha Dehe Wintun Nation and the executive director of the Native American Language Center at the University of California, Davis and the project coordinator for the J. P. Harrington Database Project, which has assisted numerous scholars and California Native communities in transcribing and understanding the ethnographic and linguistic materials collected by J. P. Harrington.

 Corine Wegener is Cultural Heritage Preservation Officer in the Office of the Under Secretary for History, Art, and Culture at the Smithsonian Institution where she coordinates the Smithsonian’s domestic and international role in response to cultural heritage disasters.
 Before her arrival at the Smithsonian, Wegener was associate curator in the department of Decorative Arts, Textiles, and Sculpture at the Minneapolis Institute of Arts.
 In her concurrent Army Reserve career, she served as a Civil Affairs officer, including Arts, Monuments, and Archives Officer for the 352d Civil Affairs Command in Baghdad, Iraq, 2003-2004.
 Wegener is past president of the U.S. Committee of the Blue Shield.
 She holds a B.G.S from the University of Nebraska-Omaha and dual M.A. degrees in Art History and Political Science from the University of Kansas.